 “To ensure the conservation of the forest, it is necessary to offer the community a source of income generation, while at the same time increasing awareness of the value of the standing forest through sustainable management and extraction,” explains Matias Campodonico, Dow's sustainability director for Latin America.
 “The Amazon has great potential to impact a flourishing bioeconomy.
 Project Ybá serves as an excellent example of creating value through conservation – by simultaneously honoring our natural resources, contributing to increased family incomes in the region and driving innovation.”

 As a way to boost socioeconomic development, 25 communities in the Breu Branco region participated in social mapping for potential participation in Project Ybá.
 The Association of Farmers of Vila Mamorana, formed mostly by women, was selected to carry out the sustainable extraction of fruits and seeds from the forest.
 The bioactives will be sent to a partner cooperative that is already a Natura supplier for commercialization.
 In the second phase, with the support of Natura and guidance from Peabiru Institute, the association will be trained and structured – both in technical capabilities and processes – to supply bioactives directly to the market.
-When the commercial cooperative is fully trained and organized, it is estimated that up to 150 local families could benefit from Project Ybá’s sustainable commerce.

 “Our Environment, Social and Governance (ESG) goals are the priority for our operations in Latin America,” says Flavia Venturoli, business commercial director for Dow Consumer Solutions in Latin America.
 “It is part of Dow's purpose to invest in sustainable innovation in collaboration with our customers, partners and the community where we operate.
 Project Ybá demonstrates our philosophy in action.”